pietvanzoen/dotfiles/_talks/seek-and-you-shell-find/slides.md

 ---

-## debug
-    * time - show how long it takes to run a command
-    * strace -

----

 ## network
     * ping - ping a server
     * ssh - securely access the shell of a remote server